 - w - Output filename

-The whole idea DNS bruteforcing is of no use if you don't use a great wordlist.
+The whole effort of DNS bruteforcing is a waste if you don't use a good subdomain bruteforcing wordlist.
 Selection of the wordlist is the most important aspect of bruteforcing.
-Let's look at what best wordlist:- 1) Assetnote best-dns-wordlist.txt (9 Million) ⭐ Assetnote wordlists are the best.
+Let's have a look at some great wordlists:- 1) Assetnote best-dns-wordlist.txt (9 Million) ⭐ Assetnote wordlists are the best.
 No doubt this is the best subdomain bruteforcing wordlist.
 But highly recommended that you run this in your VPS.
 Running on a home system will take hours also the results wouldn't be accurate.
 This wordlist will definitely give you those hidden subdomains.

 2) Puredns kills my home router

 Massdns is the one to be blamed for.
 Massdns tries to perform DNS resolution using public resolvers at an unlimited rate.
-This generates large traffic and makes your home router unable to use for that specific period of time.
+This generates very large traffic consuming up the whole bandwidth, thus making other applications laggy/unresponsive.
 To overcome this you can use the

--lflag.
-This flag throttles the massdns threads to your specified amount.
+-lflag which rate limits the number of DNS queries to public resolvers.
 It's advisable that you set the value anywhere between